JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 If your case is somewhat similar to one of the above, then you should try to implement it using `ComposePanel`.

 The second use case is situation when you want to use some component, that exists in Swing and there is no analogue in Compose.
 And creating it from scratch is too expensive.
 In this case, you can use `SwingPanel`.
-A `SwingPanel` is a wrapper that controls the size, position and rendering of a Swing component that is placed on top of a Compose for Desktop component, meaning the component inside a `SwingPanel` will always be on top of the Compose in depth.
+A `SwingPanel` is a wrapper that controls the size, position and rendering of a Swing component that is placed on top of a Compose Multiplatform component, meaning the component inside a `SwingPanel` will always be on top of the Compose in depth.
 Anything that is misplaced and rests on the `SwingPanel` will be clipped by the Swing component placed there, so try to think about these situations, and if there is such a risk, then it is better to either redesign the UI accordingly, or stop using the `SwingPanel` and still try to implement the missing component, thereby contributing to the development of technology and making life easier for other developers.

 Below you can find several cases where the use of `SwingPanel` is justified:
 - there are no popups, tooltips, context menus, etc. in your application. or they are not used inside your `SwingPanel`